Alleviating the cosmological constant problem from particle production: Lagrangian setup

 \subsubsection{Scalar field perturbations}

 We assume now that scalar perturbations of the metric are generated by the quantum fluctuations of the inflaton field, as in the standard model of inflation \cite{inflation, referenza4}.
+We neglect the effects of tensor modes (gravitational waves), which however are expected to produce similar outcomes\footnote{ If the energy-momentum tensor of the inflaton field is diagonal as in our case, it can be shown that also tensor modes are nearly frozen on super-Hubble scales \cite{referenza4}.
+For what concerns graviton production itself, it has been proven that in this case the relevant terms are those due to the FRW background \cite{referenza2,gravitons}, i.e., perturbative production of gravitons would only give small corrections and thus it is not further investigated here.
+However, graviton dynamics may be damped due to the creation of scalar particles, as discussed in \cite{referenza2}.} on super-Hubble scales.
 The most general line element for a perturbed spatially flat FRW universe in case of scalar perturbations reads